EDUCBA

 Example 2-4

-Now if we change the age from 26 to 53 randomly in cell E2 and again apply the lookup using TRUE range lookup criteria and see what we will get?
+Now, if we randomly change the age from 26 to 53 in cell E2 and again apply the lookup using TRUE range lookup criteria and see what we will get?
 As of now, when we change the cell E2 value from 26 to 53, we got #N/A, as there is no value in column C available for age 53.

 Example 2-5